nastacio/nastacio.github.io/_posts/2022-11-10-leaving-the-cloud.md

 For **operations** people, this wave felt very different.
 The familiar operating system interfaces for application runtimes were gone, and they needed to retool their practices considerably.
 Every runbook, troubleshooting, log management, monitoring, and deployment procedure had to be revisited, rewired, or rewritten.
 Every meaningful application management task now happened in the container layer.

-New entrants redefine the vendor scene for infrastructure and platform management, waltzing through a landscape free of incumbent products and unburdened with the upkeep costs of legacy offerings.
+New entrants redefined the vendor scene for infrastructure and platform management, waltzing through a landscape free of incumbent products and unburdened with the upkeep costs of legacy offerings.
 One key aspect of this evolution in IT tools was the diversity of service offerings and reasonably sophisticated open-source projects that could handle the operational loads of large systems.
 Operations teams could create cohesive management platforms that would have been unthinkable in the past.

-For **finance** people, that was the first wave where things feel significantly different.
+For **finance** people, that was the first wave where things felt significantly different.
 The budget line items looked different, and there were fewer requests to replace the aging hardware that had survived the first two waves of Cloud migration.
 On the other hand, operations and development required subscriptions to new SaaS offerings and were hungry for service instances in their Cloud providers.

 Attempts at curbing budgets with draconian controls backfired, with internal [platform engineering](https://platformengineering.org/blog/what-is-platform-engineering) teams being crushed by exponential increases in demand from operations and development teams.

 Suddenly [OpEx](https://www.investopedia.com/terms/c/capitalexpenditure.asp#toc-capex-vs-operating-expenses-opex) was the new [CaPex](https://www.investopedia.com/terms/c/capitalexpenditure.asp#toc-what-are-capital-expenditures-capex).

----

-## A new home.
-With a new architecture.
+## A New Home With a New Architecture

-In another stop before we look back to on-premises deployments, let's pause to understand where the industry is after the preceding waves of Cloud migration.
+In another stop before we look back to on-premises deployments, let's pause to understand where the industry sat after the preceding waves of Cloud migration.

 I picked a few salient categories and generalized what one could consider the state of the art if starting a new architecture from a blank slate today: